270 - Degree in Psychology

 3.1.
 Assessment tasks (description of tasks, marking system and assessment criteria)

-The student must demonstrate that he/she has achieved the intended learning outcomes through the following assessment activities:
+The student must demonstrate that he has achieved the expected learning results through the following evaluation activities:

-Note: In the event that, for health safety reasons, a change is considered in the teaching from classroom-based to blended learning, the following modifications may be made in the evaluation of the course:
+In the event that for EMERGENCY AND HEALTH SAFETY reasons a change in teaching is proposed from face-to-face to blended or not face-to-face, the following modifications may be made in the evaluation of the subject:

 4. Methodology, learning tasks, syllabus and resources